publiclab/plots2/doc/CHECKINS.md

   - Troubleshot any issues that the rest of the community can learn from?

 - Include sections from the [last check-in](https://github.com/publiclab/plots2/issues?q=is%3Aopen+is%3Aissue+label%3A%22community+check-in%22) that make sense to carry over.
-If you need hint for check-in template, theme or content, refer [past check-ins](https://github.com/publiclab/plots2/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22community+check-in%22+).
+If you need a hint, reference the template, theme, or content of [past check-ins](https://github.com/publiclab/plots2/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22community+check-in%22+).

 ## Thanks!